 Best Low-Budget Option: Aukey Wireless Earbuds

 If you want to go wireless in the gym (and there's no reason why you shouldn't at this point), but you don't want to spend a ton, then these are the earbuds for you.
-The Aukey wireless headphones may skip out on a lot of fancy features, but they have a whopping 15-hour battery life, making them the best iPhone workout headphones for extra-long training sessions.
+The Aukey wireless headphones may skip out on many fancy features, but they have a whopping 15-hour battery life, making them the best iPhone workout headphones for extra-long training sessions.

 They still charge via microUSB, and in 2021, that's a big drag.
-The good news is they do charge decently quickly, being able to go from dead to 100% battery in about 90 minutes.
+The good news is they do charge decently quickly, going from dead to 100% battery in about 90 minutes.
 Plus, their IPX5 rating means they can definitely handle your sweat and a little drizzle if you get caught outside.

 - 15-hour battery life